paeselhz/btc_map_extraction/README.md

 This code can be run by cloning the repository and running:

 > It takes a while to run and could use with plenty of optimazations!
+Especially after including the geolocation step that looks for the country of each pair of latitude and longitude.

 ```{}
 make environment